software-mansion/react-native-reanimated/README.md

 sin(node)
 ```

-Returns a sine of the value of the given node.
+Returns a sine of the value in radians of the given node.

 ---
 ### `cos`